A. Catrina Coleman

 Ann Catrina Coleman (née Bryce; born 1956) is a Scottish electrical engineer and professor at the University of Texas at Dallas specialising in semiconductor lasers.

-Currently she is an Associate Vice President (for membership development) of the Photonics Society.
-Other professional activities include Associate Editor IEEE Journal of Quantum Electronics (2007 - 2013), Elected Member of the IEEE LEOS Board of Governors (2004 – 2006), General Co-chair of Conference on Lasers and Electro-Optics (CLEO): Science and Innovations (2013), Program Co-chair of Conference on Lasers and Electro-Optics (CLEO): Science and Innovations (2011).
+She is an Associate Vice President (for membership development) of the Photonics Society.

 Early life and education

 Coleman was born in Glasgow, Scotland, in 1956, the first daughter of Nora (McColl) and Vincent Redvers Hanna.
 She was educated at St. Stephen's Primary School in Dalmuir and Notre Dame High School in Dumbarton.
 She then graduated with a BSc degree in physics from the University of Glasgow in 1978, and took teacher training at St. Andrews College of Education in Bearsden.
 After two years as a high school physics teacher, she returned to the University of Glasgow and was awarded the PhD in physics in 1987.

 Career

 After graduating, she remained at the University of Glasgow.
 She joined the Optoelectronics Group of the Department of Electronics and Electrical Engineering at the University of Glasgow as a postdoctoral research assistant and was appointed a research fellow in 1992, becoming a senior research fellow in 1997 and professorial research fellow in 2005.
 She and the other members of this group are primarily recognised for their pioneering work on fabricating photonic integrated circuits on III-V semiconductor chips based on quantum well intermixing.

 In 2012, Coleman joined the Department of Electrical and Computer Engineering at the University of Illinois Urbana-Champaign working in the Micro and Nanotechnology Laboratory.
 In 2013, she moved to the University of Texas at Dallas as professor of electrical engineering and materials science and engineering.